lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

   - KRUG
 ---

-## Initial Ruby on Rails applications
+## Initial Ruby on Rails application

 The initial rails application can be downloaded from github repo: [000-basic-app@tdd-with-backbonejs](https://github.com/lucassus/tdd-with-backbonejs/tree/000-basic-app)